-Evidence Internal auditor commentary Has the previous external audit report been considered by the Council?
-Yes The External audit report dated 12/09/2021 was found on the website and is due to be reported to Full Council in November 2021 Has appropriate action been taken regarding the comments raised?
-Not applicable No issues or concerns were raised
+Evidence Internal auditor commentary Has the Council considered the previous external audit report?
+Yes The External audit report dated 12/09/2021 was reported to Full Council on 10/11/2021 (min 240) Has appropriate action been taken regarding the comments raised?
+N/A No issues or concerns were raised A -1-11411

-&lt;sup>12 Regulation 20 Accounts and Audit Regulations 2015 - following completion of an audit the Council should note that it is the Council as a whole (ie. All members) and not a committee that should receive and consider the audit letter (including Annual Return and Certificate) from the local auditor as soon as reasonably practicable and the minutes should reflect that these have been received.
+Regulation 20 Accounts and Audit Regulations 2015 - following completion of an audit the Council should note that it is the Council as a whole (i.e., All members) and not a committee that should receive and consider the audit letter (including Annual Return and Certificate) from the local auditor as soon as reasonably practicable and the minutes should reflect that these have been received.